Causally-Aware Unsupervised Feature Selection Learning: Optimization

 where $\tilde{b}_{i}=\alpha\mathnormal{B}_{ii}+\frac{1}{2}\sum_{j=1}^{n}\sum_{m=1}^{M}\mathnormal{P}_{ii}^{(m)}(\mathnormal{S}_{ij}^{(m)}+\mathnormal{S}_{ji}^{(m)})$, $\mathnormal{\Gamma}_{ij}=\frac{\beta}{n^2}\sum_{r=1}^{d}\mathnormal{Q}_{ij}^{r}\bm{Z}_{\cdot i}^{r \top}\bm{Z}_{\cdot j}^{r}-\sum_{m=1}^{M}\mathnormal{P}_{ij}^{(m)}\mathnormal{S}_{ij}^{(m)}$, $\mathnormal{Q}_{ij}^{r}=\mathnormal{E}_{ri}\mathnormal{E}_{rj}-2\mathnormal{E}_{ri}\mathnormal{C}_{rj}+\mathnormal{C}_{ri}\mathnormal{C}_{rj}$, and $\tilde{a}_{i}=-2\alpha\bm{X}_{\cdot i}^{\top}\bm{W}\bm{F}_{i \cdot}^{\top}$.

-Problem (\ref{u.3}) is a standard quadratic objective function with linear constraints that can be efficiently solved using a quadratic program solver.
+Problem (\ref{u.3}) is a standard quadratic objective function with linear constraints, which can be efficiently solved by the interior-point method~\cite{potra2000interior}.

 Algorithm 1 summarizes the detailed optimization procedure of CAUSE-FS.
-Within this algorithm, $\{\Delta_{m}\}_{m=1}^{M}$ is initialized via hierarchical feature clustering based on the Pearson correlation coefficient~\cite{Benesty2009}. $M$ is determined automatically using the CH criterion. $\{\bm{S}^{(m)}\}_{m=1}^{M}$ and $\bm{G}$ are initialized by constructing $k$-nearest neighbor graph according to~\cite{wang2019gmc}. $\bm{F}$ is initialized through spectral clustering~\cite{bach2003learning}.
+Within this algorithm, $\{\Delta_{m}\}_{m=1}^{M}$ is initialized via hierarchical feature clustering based on the Pearson correlation coefficient~\cite{Benesty2009}. $M$ is determined automatically using the CH criterion and $\nu_{m}$ is set as $1/M$ for all feature granularities. $\{\bm{S}^{(m)}\}_{m=1}^{M}$ and $\bm{G}$ are initialized by constructing $k$-nearest neighbor graph according to~\cite{wang2019gmc}. $\bm{F}$ is initialized through spectral clustering~\cite{bach2003learning}. $\mu_{i}$ is set as $1/n$ for all samples.